JavierRosales/Pands-Project/README.md

 **3. Investigate**: Research and investigate the problem/sector you are trying to extract data from.

-**4. Repeat**: Keep repeating the process until you resolve the problem.
+**4. Repeat**: Keep repeating the process until you resolve the problem and present your findings.

 Data can be an excellent resource when trying to predict, forecast, improve decision-making or gain a competitive advantage.
 When investigating a data set you ask yourself what you want to get from it?
 What is the sole purpose of it, and will pulling data answer the problem you want to solve correctly?
 You will need to set aside an amount of time to research the topic/sector you are investigating and understand the problem.
 An excellent way of aiding in your investigations is by displaying results via graphs, scatter plots etc, which can be done by writing code using Python.
 This will display data and explore weekly, monthly, quarterly or yearly trends based on what you are looking for.